turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 8 runs, 8 assertions, 1 failures, 0 errors, 0 skips
 ```

+### Using String Interpolation

-We can make it pass by interpolating the argument into string with the ASCII
+We can make it pass by interpolating the argument into the string with the ASCII
 sparkles:

 ```ruby